Batmanabcdefg/AbaqusTraining/01_Lesson/readme.md

 # Lesson 1: Overview of a Model

-We will build a model a single element subjected to a 1D compression loading.
+We will build a model of a single element subjected to a 1D compression loading.

-The boundary conditions are such that the

 ## Node definition